INVENTORYS/INVENTORYS/README.md

 - 👋 Hi, I’m @ALTMAASH AHMAD
 - 👀 I’m interested in ...Learnig New Technology's Like Cloud and Programming Languages
 - 🌱 I’m currently learning ...
 AMAZON AWS & DEVOPS
-- 💞️ I’m looking to collaborate on ...Kubernate and Docker
+- 💞️ I’m looking to collaborate on ...Kubernate and Docker Project
 - 📫 How to reach me ...
                             altamash1945@gmail.com